uyuni-project/uyuni-rfc/0000-ldap-sync-tool.md

 [motivation]: #motivation

 Uyuni server can authenticate users from LDAP via PAM.
-For this, users needs to be added to Uyuni with the flag "PAM authentication" and thus their credentials will be verified via LDAP directory.
+For this, users need to be added to Uyuni with the flag "PAM authentication" and thus their credentials will be verified via LDAP directory.
 Synchronisation tool should transparently synchronise users from certain groups and/or roles in LDAP and reflect that in Uyuni server, overriding local